-The texts contain a lot of information that is not relevant for the business cycle indicator.
-For instance, advertisements, tables, and figures do not contain information about the business cycle.
-Therefore, I use the layout parsing described above to identify and remove these elements.
-Moreover, I remove punctuation marks, numbers, and special characters like Extensible Markup Language (XML) and Hypertext Markup Language (HTML) tags.
-I also remove stopwords, that is words that are not informative, typically conjunctions such as "or" and "if".
+The texts contain much information, such as advertisements, tables, and figures, irrelevant to the business cycle indicator.
+Therefore, I use layout parsing techniques to identify and remove these elements (see section B in the Appendix).
+Moreover, as is standard in the literature, I remove punctuation marks, numbers, and special characters like Extensible Markup Language (XML) and Hypertext Markup Language

+(HTML) tags.
+I also remove stopwords, that is, words that are not informative, typically conjunctions such as "or" and "if" (see, e.g. Thorsrud, 2020).
 The stop words for both French and German are provided by Feinerer and Hornik (2019).
-Moreover, for each text I count terms appearing in a German-French lexicon available from dict.cc, containing roughly 60'000 words.
-If a text is supposed to be in French, I only keep it if 20% of its terms are contained in the French lexicon and more French than German words are identified.
-This serves as a filter to remove texts with poor OCR quality or texts that are not in German or French.
+Moreover, for each text, I count terms appearing in a German-French lexicon available from dict.cc, containing roughly 60'000 words.
+If a text is supposed to be in French, I only keep it if 20% of its terms are included in the French lexicon and more French than German words are identified.
+This filters texts with poor OCR quality or those not in German or French.

 Only a fraction, however, of the remaining texts contain information about the business cycle.
-In the literature it is common to use a topic modelling algorithm to classify texts into topics to further refine the selection (see e.g. Thorsrud, 2020).
-However, with the amount of textual data at hand, this is not feasible.
-Therefore, I use a simple keyword-based method proposed by Burri (2023) to create indicators for hand-selected economic topics.
+In the literature, it is common to use a topic modeling algorithm to classify texts into topics to further refine the selection (see, e.g. Thorsrud, 2020).
+However, this is not feasible with the amount of textual data at hand.
+Therefore, I use a simple keyword-based method to create indicators for hand-selected economic topics (Burri, 2023).
 This method creates indicators by using two different approaches.
-First, a count-based approach where the indicator is given by simply counting terms related to certain topics.
-And second, a keyword-in-context (KWIC) approach in which topics are defined by keywords and a sentiment is extracted from a few words surrounding the keywords (Luhn, 1960).9 I apply these two approaches to create indicators for each topic and for each source.
+The first is a count-based approach, where the indicator is given by simply counting terms related to specific topics.
+And second, a keyword-in-context (KWIC) approach in which topics are defined by keywords and sentiment is extracted from a few words surrounding the keywords (Luhn, 1960).6 I apply these two approaches to create indicators for each topic and each source.

-The keywords for eleven topics (3 count-based and 8 KWIC-based) are carefully selected by reading through business association reports for all available time periods.10 This is important, especially for the 19th century when language might have been very different from today and the same topics were described by different terms.
+The keywords for eleven topics (three count-based and eight KWIC-based) are selected by reading through business association reports for all available periods.7 This is important, especially for the 19th century when language might have been very different from today and different terms described the same topics.
 Reading the texts makes sure I capture potentially changing language over time.
-The French keywords are obtained by translating the German keywords using ChatGPT, as well as reading French texts.
-Using these keywords I create a new text corpus in which each document is given by a keyword and its 15 preceding and the 15 following words.
+The French keywords are obtained by translating the German keywords using ChatGPT and reading French texts.
+Using these keywords, I create a new text corpus in which each document consists of a keyword and its 15 preceding and 15 following words.